 Forget about society’s validation

 Now that you’ve done the hard part, it’s time to stop comparing yourself to others as well.
 Guess what?
 You’ll never please everyone around you so you might just as well stop trying.
+This is one of the best recipes for an easier life.

 If your parents don’t see you as good enough, they’ll never appreciate you or see your worth, regardless of how much effort you put into trying to change their opinion.